 Never use tools to roll or pry belts into the pulley grooves.
 This can damage belt cords and lead to belt roll-over, short life or breakage.
 It is also a difficult and unsafe practice.

 - 2. Insert the belts into the pulley grooves. - 3.
-Calculate the peripheral speed of the belt pulley in accordance with the formula given in the diagram. - 4.
-Tension the belts as specified by the higher value of the deflection force stated in the table below.
+Tension the belts as specified by the higher value of the deflection force stated in the table given in Figure 2.11.

 2.6.2 Adjusting Belt Tension